 Most patients understand that they need a dentist to diagnose and make recommendations for gum issues.
-Having said that, it is good for everyone who has teeth to have an idea of what the visible signs of gum disease.
-Gum disease is the second-most common dental health issue for adults in the U.S., but that isn’t because the disease is inevitable or difficult to prevent.
-On the contrary, most people develop severe gum disease because they missed the early signs that could have warned them of impending trouble.
+Having said that, it is good to have an idea of what the visible signs of gum disease.
+Gum disease is the second-most common dental health issue for adults in the U.S. It isn’t because the disease is inevitable or difficult to prevent.
+On the contrary, most people develop severe perio disease because they missed the early signs.
+Catching them could have warned them of impending trouble.
 Today, we examine some of the visible changes that can occur due to early gum disease, as well as other symptoms that might not be as immediately obvious.

 What Is Gingivitis?

-Gingivitis is the common name for periodontal infection, which involves excess amounts of oral bacteria camping out underneath your gum tissues.
+Gingivitis is the common name for periodontal infection.
+It is the first stage of periodontal disease.
+It involves excess amounts of oral bacteria camping out underneath your gum tissues.
 Gingivitis is the only reversible stage of gum disease, and treating it as soon as you notice it could save you from having to manage gum disease for the rest of your life.

 What You Should Look Out For